Soft & Chewy Vegan Oatmeal Chocolate Chip Cookies with ‘Brown Butter’

 Seriously, baking vegan and gluten free really isn’t that complicated…in fact, many are the same steps, just varying ingredients!

-Tips & Tricks for making gluten free vegan cookies
+Tips & Tricks for making these cookies:

 - You can use a whisk, a hand mixer, or a stand mixer to combine the wet ingredients.
 Since the vegan butter is melted, it’s easy enough to just use a whisk.